Technical Reference

 Fire ratings depend on the specific product and test reports.
 Ask for ASTM E84 or E136 documentation and confirm acceptance with your local AHJ.

-Does Class A mean a material won't burn?
+What does Class A mean for a material?

 Fire ratings depend on the specific product and test reports.
 Ask for ASTM E84 or E136 documentation and confirm acceptance with your local AHJ.